• Isti role: Organizer

 In this context, research infrastructures are crucial elements for scientific and technological development, as they provide the necessary resources not only for the collection, analysis and sharing of data, but also to enable collaboration between researchers and a variety of essential services, such as access to data itself, possibilities for analysis, portability and federation in large-scale systems.

 Speeches highlighted how CNR-ISTI's expertise and services have been successfully reused to provide communities with a variety of digital tools for open science.
-This approach not only enhances the concrete results of CNR research in the field of Open Science, but also improves the sustainability of infrastructures, especially for those that cannot follow the path of ESFRI, the specific European forum for high-level research infrastructures in Europe.
+This approach not only enhances the concrete results of CNR research in the field of Open Science, but also improves the sustainability of infrastructures, especially for those that cannot follow the path of ESFRI, the European forum for high-level research infrastructures in Europe.

-Here too it is worth mentioning some examples.
+Also in this case it is worth mentioning some examples.
 The D4Science infrastructure provides IPERION HS, ITINERIS, FOSSR and RAISE with tools for collaborative research and thematic virtual research environments that guarantee the reproducibility of the results, and the transparency of the digital processes applied for their production.

 Among the OpenAIRE services used by research infrastructures such as IPERION HS, ETIP geothermal, RISIS and DARIAH are: the repository Zenodo, used for the FAIR publication of search results; The service OpenAIRE CONNECT, to facilitate the discovery of research products and promote good practices within the community; and OpenAIRE MONITOR to monitor the adoption of open science practices and the impact of the infrastructure itself in the scientific landscape.